jacksonrwoodard/HouseHealthMonitoring/Reports/Experimentation/Experimentation.md

 -Experimental Design: For this experiment, the sensor's would sense the gases and the data would be sent to the ESP32-H2 ADC and from there Preserve Home Pro coded the microcontrollers to make sure the gas levels stayed under those levels specified in the constraint previously for the eight hour window.

--Results: As previously mentioned, since they are dangerous gases involved, Preserve Home Pro did not test this feature.
+-Results: As previously mentioned, since there are dangerous gases involved, Preserve Home Pro did not test this feature.

 -Interpretation: Based on the sensor datasheets, Preserve Home Pro would be able to code the sensor's in order to work together and be able to maintain that data information so that constraint can be met.